vondacho/publications/bdd_for_better_software_products/5_bdd.md

 ## Shift-left

 BDD enables modern software development and promotes a shift-left approach in which both the Developer and the QA engineer contribute their perspectives to acceptance scenario mapping.
 The QA engineer's role can now better influence the completeness and the correctness of every delivery.
+The Developer's role should leverage this partnership with the QA engineer to strengthen its test-first approach.